misudashi/systems/5 TOOLS/MOCs/MOC Not Written Yet.md

 ---
 tags:
-  - pinned
+- permanent
 ---
-# Not Written Yet
+# MOC Not Written Yet

 This is kind of a special HUB.
 Instead of listing notes that are finished, you can see empty notes.